Simon Murgatroyd

 One of the joys of being an Archivist is constant contact with people interested in learning more about Alan Ayckbourn - from students to researchers, journalists to fans.
 As Alan's Archivist, I'm the primary contact to answer questions about Alan and his plays.

 This is one of the most important aspects of my role as Archivist: making it as easy as possible for people to learn more about Alan Ayckbourn and his work.
-I do this in person, through email and through the official
+I do this in person, through email and through my websites with

 Over the years, this role has brought me into contact with people and organisations across the world and I've had the privilege of working closely with Alan Ayckbourn's home theatre, the Stephen Joseph Theatre, as well as the BBC, the National Theatre and The Old Vic amongst others.